hunterloftis/newton/readme.md

 ensuring that simulations will be *identical and repeatable* even across different machines.
-- **Arbitrary renderer** - Newton comes with a WebGL-based debug renderer, but allows you to render any way you like, including Canvas, SVG, and CSS.
+- **Arbitrary renderer** - Newton comes with a WebGL-based debug renderer, but allows you to render any way you like including Canvas, SVG, or on the DOM.
-It can also run simulations with or without a renderer in node.js.
+It can also run simulations in node.js.
 - **Web workers** - Physics have *almost zero CPU cost* because Newton runs on a web-worker thread in the background.